learn-co-students/ruby-intro-to-hashes-lab-v-000/README.md

 ## Instructions

-1. Fork and clone this lab and run the test suite with the `learn` command.
+1. Fork and clone this lab and run the test suite with the `learn test` command.
 Pay attention to the test suite for this lab.
 The instructions and comments are designed to help you get the tests to pass.